BhagwatiOracle/Autism-Predictor/README.md

 ## 4. Hyperparameter Tuning

-- Used GridSearchCV and RandomizedSearchCV to tune differnt parameters.
+- Used GridSearchCV and RandomizedSearchCV to tune different parameters.

 ## 5. Evaluation